subzeroid/instagrapi/docs/usage-guide/login-migration.md

 ## Verification and failures

 Continue to pass `verification_code` for supported two-factor challenges.
 The CAA profile-code flow also supports `challenge_code_handler`; see [TOTP](totp.md).
 Native CAA exceptions propagate.
-A response without a session or a supported verification context raises `ClientError` with the CAA failure reason.
+If CAA returns neither a usable session, a supported verification context, nor an explicit fallback instruction, `login()` raises `ClientError` with the CAA failure reason.
 Curl does not automatically retry a failed password POST.

 ## Installation requirements